Ithilien (band): Shaping the Soul (2016–present)

 In March 2016, the band released the song "Edelweiss" and announced their next album, Shaping the Soul.
 This new release is accompanied with a new collaboration with the Italian label WormHoleDeath.

 In 2016, Olivier Bogaert and Geoffroy Dell'Aria left the band.

 The first official music video from the album, "Blindfolded", appeared on January 9, 2017, showing the new line-up, completed with violinist Myrna Mens and guitarist Tuur Soete.

 On February 17, 2017, Shaping the Soul was released in Europe followed by the other continents.
 Tour dates were then planned in various Belgian cities and abroad with the dutch folk metal act Heidevolk, but also with Ensiferum, Skyclad and many others.

 The concept of this new opus is about the grief process.
 "It is through loss and pain that our soul is being shaped."
 According to Elisabeth Kübler-Ross, the mourning process is usually theorized in 5 stages: denial, anger, bargaining, depression and acceptance.
 It is these steps that form the red line of Ithilien's album.

 Visually speaking, in 2016 the band abandoned the stage fantasy costumes to return to more conventional modern clothing.

+In February 2018, a music video was released for the song "Edelweiss", and they started touring Japan in April.
+There is no known activity from the band since then.

 Musical style

-At the beginning, Ithilien offers an epic mix between black and death, all influenced by traditional folk Celtic and Nordic music.
+At the beginning, Ithilien offers an epic mix between black metal and death metal, all influenced by traditional folk Celtic and Nordic music.
 This combination led to melodic folk metal.

 It is in 2017, with the album Shaping the Soul, that the band evolves towards a style called "folkcore".
 It is a close combination of traditional folk music (played by Flemish bagpipes, hurdy-gurdy, tin and low whistles, violin, nykelharpa and bouzouki), and a more modern touch of metal using distorted vocals and heavy electric guitars riffs (death metal, metalcore).